es335mathwiz/AndersonMoore.jl/README.md

 For more information and an indepth analysis of the algorithm, please read the [full paper](https://www.federalreserve.gov/pubs/feds/2010/201013/201013pap.pdf) written by [Gary S. Anderson](https://github.com/es335mathwiz).

+The authors would appreciate acknowledgement by citation of any of the following papers:
+Anderson, G. and Moore, G. "A Linear Algebraic Procedure For Solving Linear Perfect Foresight Models."
+Economics Letters, 17, 1985.
+Anderson, G. "Solving Linear Rational Expectations Models: A Horse Race."
+Computational Economics, 2008, vol. 31, issue 2, pp. 95-113
+Anderson, G. "A Reliable and Computationally Efficient Algorithm for Imposing the Saddle Point Property in Dynamic Models."
+Journal of Economic Dynamics and Control, 2010, vol 34, issue 3, pp. 472-489.

 Author: [Gregory Tunell](https://github.com/gtunell) e-mail available at <gregtunell@gmail.com>.